PrincetonUniversity/gpu_programming_intro/05_multithreaded_numpy/README.md

 # view the output file and note the execution time
 ```

+Run jobs to fill in the table below:

 | cpus-per-task (or threads)| execution time (s) |
 |:--------------------------:|:--------:|
 | 1                          |  4.2     |